What is Articulation?

 What is the University System of Maryland Articulation System?

-ARTSYS is the University System of Maryland Articulation System that facilitates the "transfer of students from one institution of higher education to another."
-One of the components available in ARTSYS allows you to input transcript information from any Maryland community college, select a receiving institution and program of study, and receive an evaluation of how your Maryland community college credit could apply to the selected degree program.
+The University System of Maryland Articulation System (ARTSYS) facilitates the transfer of students from one institution of higher education to another.
+The system allows you to input transcript information from any Maryland community college, select a receiving institution and program of study, and receive an evaluation of how your credit could apply to the selected degree program.
 Although this is not an official evaluation, it can help you choose safe courses to take at another college until you are eligible for an official evaluation.

-.
-Once you have accessed ARTSYS, select Transcript Evaluations from the list of options, then type in your course information.
-That is all there is to evaluating your Maryland community college coursework.
+then type in your course information.
+That’s all there is to evaluating your Maryland community college coursework!